phishdetect/phishdetect/README.md

     // Retrieve the name of the the impersonated brand. brand := a.Brands.GetBrand()

-    // If the domain is recognized as whitelisted, this
+    // If the domain is recognized as safelisted, this
-    // will show as true, otherwise as false. fmt.Println(a.Whitelisted)
+    // will show as true, otherwise as false. fmt.Println(a.Safelisted)
     // This is a total numeric value that is the sum of
     // all the score values of the warnings that were
     // matched during the analysis.